 Values for these variables were obtained based on the following priority order.
-If available, data collected under the new Panel 7 Round 3 design were used to determine race and ethnicity.
-If the data were not available under the new design, but were obtained under the design implemented in Panel 6 rounds 1-5 and Panel 7 Rounds 1 and 2, then these data were used.
+If available, data collected were used to determine race and ethnicity.
 If race and/or ethnicity were not reported in the interview, then data obtained from the originally collected NHIS data were used.
-If still not ascertained, the race, and/or ethnicity were assigned based on relationship to other members of the DU using a priority ordering that gave precedence to blood relatives in the immediate family (this approach was used on 44 persons to set race and 13 persons to set ethnicity).
+If still not ascertained, the race, and/or ethnicity were assigned based on relationship to other members of the DU using a priority ordering that gave precedence to blood relatives in the immediate family (this approach was used on 22 persons to set race and 17 persons to set ethnicity).